sparten11740/allmylights/README.md

 ##  Installation
 ### Using the binaries
-Download my latest binaries for your target platform in the releases section of this repository and place them in your desired target location.
+Download my binaries for your target platform in the [releases section](https://github.com/sparten11740/allmylights/releases) (stable) or from the uploaded artifacts of the [most recent workflow runs](https://github.com/sparten11740/allmylights/actions) (bleeding edge).
+Place them in your desired target location.
 You can also clone this repository and build the project yourself.

 ### Building the project yourself
+> :grey_exclamation: In order to build the binaries for Windows, you have to use a Windows machine.
+This is because of a framework dependency on Microsoft.WindowsDesktop.App that is only available on Windows.
+However, MacOS and Linux binaries can be built and published from any host system.

-First you need to install the Visual [Studio Community Edition 2019](https://visualstudio.microsoft.com/vs/) on your machine.
+First you need to install the [Visual Studio Community Edition 2019](https://visualstudio.microsoft.com/vs/) on your machine.

 Make sure `dotnet` is available in your path and run the following command from the project root to build a standalone `.exe` (Windows):